WNHuang13/SQL-Portfolio/README.md

  - Calculating average scores overall
  - Sorting students by math scores
  - Top 5 students by math score
- - Average scores by gender and race/ethnicity
+ - Average math score by gender and test preparation course
  - Count of high math scorers by gender
- - Average math score by gender and test preparation course
  - Students failing in any subject (score < 50)

 ## Power BI Visualization